PlugFox/invoices/README.md

-# invoices
+# Invoices

-Invoices geneator with Dart
+A package and tool to generate invoices in PDF format from YAML files.